mapninja/Earthsys144/GLOSSARY.md

 The relationship between distance on a map and distance on the earth.
 Scale can also refer more broadly to the level of geographic detail or extent being studied.

+## Sentinel-2

+A European Space Agency satellite mission that collects multispectral imagery of the earth.
+Sentinel-2 imagery is commonly used for vegetation, water, urban, burn, agriculture, and land-cover analysis.

 ## Shapefile

 A widely used vector data format that stores geometry and attributes across several linked files.
 Although older, it is still common in introductory GIS workflows.